VlGlL/AP_Data_Entry_Automation_in_SAP/README.md

     Ensure you have the SAP GUI installed and the scripting engine enabled.
     Run the script using a VBS interpreter or through the Windows Script Host.
     The script will automatically perform the defined tasks in the SAP GUI, in Process Director - PD, while processing invoices.

+Additional information:

+As a beginner, i am aware of the fact that the code can me dramatically improved.
+Also note that this little idea can improve an accounts payable analyst's productivity by 5-7% in terms of invoice processing, thus i would not label it as a gamechanger, but rather a little improvement.

 Contributions